© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Flixton II Anglo-Saxon Cemetery is a scheduled monument protected by Historic England under reference 1433149.
 View the official record →

-Flixton II Anglo-Saxon Cemetery is a burial ground dating to the early Anglo-Saxon period, located in Suffolk.
+Flixton II Anglo-Saxon Cemetery is an early Anglo-Saxon burial ground located in Suffolk, England, dating to the fifth and sixth centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1433149.

 Flixton II Anglo-Saxon Cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1433149.